pnp/sp-dev-fx-aces/samples/BasicCard-HelpDesk/README.md

 ## Features

+This sample shows how to navigate between different quick view cards.
 Description of the extension that expands upon high-level summary above.

 This extension illustrates the following concepts:

+- ACE development
-- topic 1
+- Geolocation
-- topic 2
+- Image Upload
-- topic 3
+- PnPjs

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.